 - The parents at highest risk of complications in their emotional healing are those that show no signs of grief in the first two weeks following the death of their child.

 - The actual loss is only the beginning of a journey of grief.
-The four most difficult times following a pregnancy loss are often: the return of the first menstrual cycle, the month in which the gender of the baby would have been discovered, the due date for the full term “happy” delivery, and the timeframe of the first anniversary of the loss (first stillbirthday).
-Holidays within the first year can also be painful, particularly Mother’s Day/Father’s Day (and/or Loss Mothers/Loss Fathers days), Thanksgiving and Christmas.
+The four most difficult times following a pregnancy loss are often: the return of the first menstrual cycle, the month in which the gender of the baby would have been discovered, the due date for the full term delivery, and the timeframe of the first anniversary of the loss (first stillbirthday).
+Holidays within the first year can also be painful, particularly Mother’s Day/Father’s Day (and/or Bereaved Mothers/Bereaved Fathers days), Thanksgiving and Christmas.
+Mothers too can face climactic milestones in subsequent pregnancy and birth.
 It is extremely positive to remember these times and reach out to your loved ones during at least one of these, offering to share an afternoon together or just to let them know that you care.